 The City received a site plan control application for an addition to the rear of the Château Laurier in December 2016.
-Planning staff requested comments from the public and interest groups through two formal circulations (winter 2017 and winter 2018).
+Planning staff requested comments from the public and interest groups through three formal circulations (winter 2017, winter 2018 and winter 2019).
 Council approved the demolition of the parking garage in January 2018.
-A revised design was submitted and Council conditionally approved the application to alter the heritage building in spring 2018.
+Council conditionally approved the application to alter the heritage building in spring 2018.

 Circulation 1 (February 14 to March 15, 2017)

 This As We Heard It Report [PDF 475 KB] summarizes the completed feedback form submissions.
 City planning staff have read all of the public comments received and have updated the Frequently Asked Questions in response.